 Simplifying Your Linen Closet

-We love tackling small spaces in the home because small space simplifying can have a BIG impact.
+We love tackling small spaces in the home because simplifying a small space can have a BIG impact.

-Today we are giving you our tips and tricks for simplifying you linen closet.
+Today we are giving you our tips and tricks for simplifying your linen closet.

 Linen closets typically house the following items: